 Receiving a text is free

-Even in the EU where costs are capped, it's still around 8p/min to receive calls.
+Even in the EU where costs are capped, it's still around 7p/min to receive calls.
 However it's free to receive texts anywhere worldwide, so ask friends to message you, not call.
-While it costs around 50p to reply outside the EU, condense the message (lrn 2 spk txt) and it's still relatively cheap.
+As it can cost as much as 50p/text to reply outside the EU, condense the message (lrn 2 spk txt) and it's still relatively cheap.
 Don't go back and forth, though.

 Alternatively, use your mobile as a pager; get people to text if they want to chat and then use a cheaper way to call back.
 Or get your family to call your room phone - they can use MSE's International CallChecker to find the cheapest way.